Micus0/Scuola/Appunti/Inglese/5DT/5-victorian-age.md

     - writers deals with this
     - decided that their are poor because is their predestination
       - they are lazy
+- trading unions in 1867
+  - conseguence of chartism movement
 - victoria symbol of morality
   - traditional family with children
   - religion important value